-The International Customer Experience Institute (ICXI) is an international organisation dedicated to the recognition and sharing of global best practice in customer experience.
-The Institute (originally named The International Customer Service Institute) was founded in 2005 in the United Kingdom with the ultimate goal of setting the global standards for Service Excellence in a diverse and constantly changing global environment.
+The International Customer Experience Institute (ICXI) is an international organisation to the development and sharing of global best practice in customer experience management.
+The Institute was founded in 2005 in the United Kingdom with the ultimate objectives of setting the global standards for Service Excellence in a diverse and constantly changing global environment.

 Promote the understanding and benefits from implementing a customer experience service excellence approach across organisations.